Foreign Knowledge

 Turns out they were Bahá’í Faith folks having a picnic on a day of religious significance to them (maybe the Birth of the Báb in 1819?).
 They believe in World peace.
 Me too, brothers!
 World peace, a friendly push and not having to re-inflate my tyres is what I believe in!
 Handshakes and good wishes all round.

-All three times in Moz we didn’t have long to wait and a guy rolled up in a Land Rover or a Land Cruiser, stopping in front of us and shaking his head pityingly in his tight khaki shorts.
+All three times in Mozambique or Moçambique (Portuguese) we didn’t have long to wait and a guy rolled up in a Land Rover or a Land Cruiser, stopping in front of us and shaking his head pityingly in his tight khaki shorts.
 “You really must have 4X4,” he’d say and I’d agree and ooh and aah about his rugged vehicle.
 Then he’d pull us out chop-chop, tell us where they had been, tell us where NOT to go (and make that route sound so exciting that we’d sometimes go exactly there!), and then drive away still shaking his head.

 I reckon if we had gone in a 4X4 we would have missed out on some good advice** and on meeting some friendly people!
+We’d have been self-supporting.
+Insular.
+Who wants that?

 Image